microsoft/Kusto-Query-Language/doc/anomaly-detection.md

 ## Scalability

-Azure Data Explorer query language syntax enables a single call to process multiple time series.
+Kusto Query Language syntax enables a single call to process multiple time series.
 Its unique optimized implementation allows for fast performance, which is critical for effective anomaly detection and forecasting when monitoring thousands of counters in near real-time scenarios.

 The following query shows the processing of three time series simultaneously: